Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

 \section{Uncertainty and certainty relations for design-structured POVMs}

 This section is devoted to complementarity relations for POVMs assigned to a quantum design.
 When several indices of the form (\ref{icsdef}) are given, uncertainty and certainty relations directly follow from the results of the previous section.
 Let us recall briefly the required material concerning quantum designs.
-Dealing with rays in $d$-dimensional Hilbert space, one selects $K$ unit vectors $|\phi_{k}\rangle$ with the following property.
+Dealing with rays in $d$-dimensional Hilbert space $\hh$, one selects $K$ unit vectors $|\phi_{k}\rangle$ with the following property.
 For all real polynomials $\calp_{t}$ of degree at most $t$ it holds that \cite{scottjpa}

-By $\mu(\psi)$, one denotes the unique unitarily-invariant probability measure on the corresponding complex projective space induced by the Haar measure.
+By $\mu(\psi)$, one denotes the unique unitarily invariant probability measure on the corresponding complex projective space induced by the Haar measure.
 Then unit vectors $|\phi_{k}\rangle$ are said to form a quantum $t$-design.
-Quantum designs have interesting formal properties.
+Quantum designs have useful formal properties posed as follows.
 Let $\psymt$ be the projector onto the symmetric subspace of $\hh^{\otimes{t}}$.
-The trace of $\psymt$ gives dimensionality of the symmetric subspace.
 It holds that \cite{scottjpa}

-where $\cald_{d}^{(t)}$ denotes the inverse of $\tr\bigl(\psymt\bigr)$, namely
+where $\cald_{d}^{(t)}$ denotes the inverse of $\tr\bigl(\psymt\bigr)$, namely,

 At the given $t$, we can rewrite (\ref{topys}) for all positive integers $s\leq{t}$.
 Substituting $s=1$ leads to the formula